Zenzok/Zenzok/README.md

-- 👋 Hi, I’m @nay
+- 👋 Hi, I’m เนย์
-- 👀 I’m interested in ~
+- 👀 I’m interested in
-- 🌱 I’m currently learning ~
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on โสดมั้ง
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ~

 <!---